Repuvlika/Some-Random-UnCiv-mod/README.md

-# test mod for unciv
+# just a random fun test mod

-This is just a test mod, but you can download it if you want
+my first try at a mod

+You can download it, but you may encounter some bugs.
+Compatible only with FantasyHex.